Axway/amplify-central/content/en/docs/Overview/_index.md

 ### Federated control & data planes

-Federated control ans data planes are the environments that are connected to the Amplify platform, but work completely independent from each other.
+Federated control and data planes are the environments that are connected to the Amplify platform, but work completely independent from each other.
 Axway offers integration with a variety of these data planes, both Axway and non-Axway.
 The agents facilitate a consistent and unified experience for both your producers and consumers, irrespective of the underlying vendor or deployment architecture.
 This includes but is not limited to:

 * Service discovery
 * Compliance validation